 - 1. Accounting Order to establishing the Affiliate Transmission Project Regulatory Account OEB Decision and Order (EB-2021-0169). - 2.
 ET-2003-0035 Hydro One's Transmission Licence as Amended. - 3.
-EB-2023-0319 OEB Decision to amend Hydro One's Transmission Licence requirement it to develop and seek approval of three new transmission projects. - 4.
-Minister's letter of direction to OEB, dated October 23, 2023, to amend Hydro One's Transmission Licence.
+EB-2023-0361 OEB Decision to amend Hydro One's Transmission Licence requiring it to develop and seek approval for a new transmission line. - 4.
+Order in Council 1554/2024, dated November 28, 2024, establishing a new transmission priority project from Wawa Transformer Station to Porcupine Transformer Station, including associated station facility expansions or upgrades required at the terminal stations. - 5.
+Order in Council 1555/2024 dated November 28, 2024, designating Hydro One as the transmitter for the new priority project and directing the OEB to amend Hydro One's Transmission Licence requiring Hydro One to undertake development work and seek approvals to construct the project.